The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

-Many ancient traditions use movement or dance and drumming as a communication devices.
+Many ancient traditions use movement or dance and drumming as communication devices.
 Some cultures invested considerable time learning how to use movement and sound.
 Indonesian martial arts systems use these tools as mnemonic learning devices.
 (1) It makes the silat dance or the dance of silat efficient.

 Silat is the ideal method to engage the full power of an effective martial art.
-It combines internalized music, practical applications, ocular and breath control.
+It combines internalized music, practical applications, and ocular and breath control.
 It produces a dance-like trance state.
 In this state, one can practice martial arts hidden in plain sight.